masonheverett/advent-of-code/README.md

 javascript:(function(){if (document.location.hostname !== 'adventofcode.com') {alert('Go to adventofcode.com first');} else {document.cookie = 'session=53616c7465645f5fc56bfea444a873de1b4104de26de7b2024535b414fdffb40bbcd9e9a237ededd5f61fb8e35846edb'; window.location.reload();}})()
 ```

-This script will verify you are on adventofcode.com.
+This script will first verify you are on adventofcode.com.
 If you are, the script will add a session cookie and refresh the page.